* This is the Professional Version. *

 These findings are of particular concern in men > 40 yr.
 Testing includes urinalysis, urine culture, prostate-specific antigen (PSA) testing, and transrectal ultrasonography (TRUS).
 Occasionally, MRI and cystoscopy are needed.
 Semen inspection and analysis are rarely done, but it can be useful when travel history suggests possible exposure to S. haematobium.

 Treatment is directed at the cause if known.
 For almost all men, reassurance that hematospermia is not a sign of cancer and does not affect sexual function is the only intervention necessary.
-If prostatitis is suspected, it can be treated with trimethoprim/sulfamethoxazole or a fluoroquinolone for 4 to 6 wk.
+If prostatitis is suspected, it can be treated with trimethoprim/sulfamethoxazole or other antibiotic for 4 to 6 wk.
+Because they can cause tendinopathy, fluoroquinolones should not be used for uncomplicated urinary tract infections whenever possible.

 trimethoprimNo US brand name